 Safe, low-cost and reliable clean electricity for Albertans

 As part of TransAlta’s transition to clean power, the company is advancing its work on natural gas fired, combined-cycle “Repowering Projects” at its Keephills and Sundance power plants.
 The Repowering Projects will combine the use of existing and new infrastructure.
 Existing steam turbines on two generating units (Keephills 1 and Sundance 5) will be used, along with new combustion turbine generators (“CTG”) and heat recovery steam generators (“HRSG”), creating highly efficient combined-cycle units at each plant site.
-The output from each repowered unit will generate approximately 630 megawatts.
+The output from the Sundance Unit 5 repowered unit will generate approximately 730 megawatts and the output from the Keephills Unit 1 repowered unit will generate approximately 640 megawatts.

 The Repowering Projects will extend the lives of existing assets to deliver safe, low-cost and reliable clean energy for Albertans.
 After the successful completion of the Repowering Projects, the operating life of each generating unit (Keephills 1 and Sundance 5) is expected to be 25 years.
 The Repowering Projects demonstrate TransAlta’s commitment to maintain its presence in Parkland County continuing to contribute to the regional economy for decades to come.

 In April 2020, the Alberta Utilities Commission issued Approvals per TransAlta’s Repowering Projects applications for the Keephills and Sundance Power Plants.
 TransAlta also filed amendment applications to Alberta Environment and Parks (AEP) and is awaiting a decision from the AEP with respect to these applications.